awsdocs/amazon-s3-userguide/doc_source/ev-events.md

 ## Event message detail field<a name="ev-events-detail"></a>

-The detail feild contains a JSON object with information about the event\.
+The detail field contains a JSON object with information about the event\.
 The following fields may be present in the detail field\.
 + **version** — Currently 0 \(zero\) for all events\.
 + **bucket** — Information about the Amazon S3 bucket involved in the event\.
 + **object** — Information about the Amazon S3 object involved in the event\.